Skip to main content

 Adhesions and ovarian cysts

-Some women will develop:
+Some people will develop:

-• adhesions – 'sticky' areas of endometriosis tissue that can join organs together
+• adhesions - sticky areas of endometriosis tissue that can join organs together

 • ovarian cysts - fluid-filled cysts in the ovaries that can sometimes become large and painful

 These can both happen if the endometriosis tissue is in or near the ovaries.
-The presence of cysts with endometriosis (chocolate cysts) can be detected using ultrasound.
-This is advanced disease.

 Content supplied by the NHS and adapted for Ireland by the HSE

-Page last reviewed: 3 March 2023
+Page last reviewed: 11 May 2026

-Next review due: 3 March 2026
+Next review due: 11 May 2029

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 123.